 In May of 2011, I made my way up to Oxford, Mississippi on the Amtrak City of New Orleans line to attend a week-long oral history workshop conducted by Amy Evans Streeter.
 The workshop was an intimate setting attended by 10 scholars and was aptly named, “Gathering the Stories Behind the Food.”
 The SFA team greeted us with a delicious southern-style potluck that featured a handful of dishes from the SFA Community Cookbook as well as some tried and true family recipes that remain unpublished.

-Through lecture, discussion, collaboration and fieldwork, I acquired a substantial set of digital knowledge and ethnographic tools to drive my research interests in Southern food history.
-Equipped with my digital audio recorder, Digital SLR camera, field notebook, and an undying curiosity of Southern food culture, I was ready to begin fieldwork.
+Through lecture, discussion, collaboration, and fieldwork, I acquired a substantial set of digital knowledge and ethnographic tools to drive my research interests in Southern food history.
+Equipped with my digital audio recorder, Digital SLR camera, field notebook, and curiosity of Southern food culture, I was ready to begin fieldwork.

 The SFA Carrboro Farmers’ Market Oral History Project is now accessible through a number of social media platforms including flickr and YouTube.
-The interviews I conducted have been viewed by thousands of academics and members of the public, truly breaking down the barriers between the academy and the public.
+The interviews I conducted have been viewed by thousands of academics and members of the public, helping to break down the barriers between the academy and the public.

 I wrote a HASTAC scholars blog detailing the dynamic relationship between oral histories and social media, “Amplifying Voices Through Social Media: My Experiences with Oral Histories and Social Media Platforms.”